 Delivery Target %

-North Dorset 1,653 2,240 74%
+Bournemouth 6,149 5,110 120%

 Eastern Dorset 13,617 14,385 95%

-- 2.27 Across all areas of the HMA the affordability of property has worsened quite markedly over the past 15 years.
-In North Dorset the affordability of market housing, measured using the lower quartile house price to lower quartile income ratio is 9.3 (2013 figure).
-This is slightly below the HMA average is 9.5 and is well above the South West regional figure of 7.8 and the national average of 6.5.
-This indicates that affordability in the District is a significant issue, as it is across the HMA generally. - 2.28 However this has not translated into significant levels of overcrowding in North Dorset, which are low 4.5% of households having fewer than the number of bedrooms needed to avoid undesirable sharing (2011 Census).
-This is well below the HMA rate of 7.9%, and the national rate of 8.7%.
-Similarly, the number of residents living in HMOs is lower in North Dorset than elsewhere.
-The figure is 3.9% in North Dorset compared to 6.1% across the HMA and 5.8% nationally. - 2.29 The housing market signals show that the housing market in North Dorset (as with all of the HMA authorities) has seen strong and steady increase in house prices and increasing affordability pressures through the pre-recession decade.
+- 2.26 Across all areas of the HMA the affordability of property has worsened quite markedly over the past 15 years.
+In Bournemouth the affordability of market housing, measured using the lower quartile house price to lower quartile income ratio is 7.6 (2013 figure).
+This is the lowest figure of all the HMA authorities the HMA average is 9.5 indicating that affordability in the Borough is not as acute an issue as elsewhere in the HMA.
+The Bournemouth figure is slightly below the South West regional figure of 7.8 but well above the national average of 6.5. - 2.27 Levels of overcrowding in Bournemouth are high with 14% of households having fewer than the number of bedrooms needed to avoid undesirable sharing (2011 Census).
+This is higher than the HMA rate of 7.9%, and the national rate of 8.7%.
+Similarly, the number of residents living in HMOs is higher in Bournemouth than elsewhere.
+The figure is 8.8% in Bournemouth compared to 6.1% across the HMA and 5.8% nationally. - 2.28 The housing market signals show that the housing market in Bournemouth (as with all of the HMA authorities) has seen strong and steady increase in house prices and increasing affordability pressures through the pre-recession decade.
 Since the recession market conditions have declined and brought with it tighter regulation and lending restrictions.
-The evidence considered in this
+The evidence considered in this section suggests that this has impacted on the household formation rates in the Borough, and that

-- section suggests that this has impacted on the household formation rates in the District, and that younger households have been particularly affected. - 2.30 Drawing the evidence together, the SHMA concludes that the market signals in North Dorset suggest that a modest uplift to the demographic projections is required in order to support a stronger level of household formation from younger households.
+- younger households have been particularly affected.
+However, affordability pressures are less acute in Bournemouth than elsewhere in the HMA. - 2.29 Drawing the evidence together, the SHMA concludes that the market signals in Bournemouth suggest that a modest uplift to the demographic projections is required in order to support a stronger level of household formation from younger households.
 This is the case in all of the Eastern Dorset HMA authorities.
-In North an uplift of 19 dwellings per annum is considered appropriate.
+In Bournemouth an uplift of 24 dwellings per annum is considered appropriate.